-If you have followed my for very long, you probably are aware that I have been counting Macros to hit my goals in the gym and kitchen.
-Not only have I seen great results, but my relationship around ALL food has changed dramatically.
-I am no longer restricting bread, rice and a ton of other foods that I truly enjoy.
+I have been counting macros to hit my goals in the gym and kitchen, and not only have I seen great results, but my relationship around ALL food has changed dramatically.
+I am no longer restricting bread, rice, and a ton of other foods that I truly enjoy.
 For me, learning how to eat all food groups in a controlled way has really benefited my mental and physical health.
-I wanted to share my Macro Meal Plan along with how I make my meals work for my whole family.

-My Sampe Macro Meal Plan
+My Macro Goals

 Calories: 1532 Carbs: 138g Protein: 140g Fat: 47g